-This benchmark is intended for system and application administrators, security specialists, auditors, help desk, and platform deployment personnel who plan to develop, deploy, assess, or secure solutions that incorporate Oracle Linux 8 on x86_64 platforms.
+This benchmark is intended for system and application administrators, security specialists, auditors, help desk, and platform deployment personnel who plan to develop, deploy, assess, or secure solutions that incorporate Fedora 28 derived Linux distributions on x86_64 platforms.

 Consensus Guidance

 This benchmark was created using a consensus review process comprised of subject matter experts.
 Consensus participants provide perspective from a diverse set of backgrounds including consulting, software development, audit and compliance, security research, operations, government, and legal.